camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 In order to migrate from a Camunda BPM Assert version 1.x / 2.x to a version 3.x or higher, the following points have to be considered:

 * The groupId for Maven dependencies has changed, it is now `org.camunda.bpm.assert`.
 Project dependencies have to be adjusted accordingly.
 * There might be multiple artifacts available for a specific version as shown in the compatibility overview above.
-The artifact that matches the other project dependencies has to be chosen by `artifactId`.
+The artifact that matches the other project dependencies has to be chosen by `artifactId` and `version`.
 * The inheritance from AssertJ's `Assertions` has been cut.
 In case AssertJ assertions are used in test code besides BPM Assert assertions, the imports have to be adjusted to also include:

 ```java